A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

 As the reader will see in Section \ref{S:Multi-g}, there is a natural multi-graph that emerges from this construction, and it happens to be the random multi-graph from Bhamidi et al.~\cite{bhamidietal2}, denoted by $(\mathcal{MG}^{\pmb{x}}(t), t\ge 0)$, and already recalled in the introduction.

-Consider the following figure, showing a part of a realization of $Z^{\bx,q}$, with the ``space under the curve'' of the corresponding $B^{\bx,q}$ split into conveniently chosen polygons (to be soon split further into parallelograms), and the triangles marked by different colors for improved clarity.
+Figure \ref{F:four} shows a part of a realization of $Z^{\pmb{x},q}$, with the ``space under the curve'' of the corresponding $B^{\pmb{x},q}$ split into conveniently chosen polygons (to be soon split further into parallelograms), and the triangles marked by different colors for improved clarity.

-For $q$ close to $0$ the curve $Z^{\bx,q}$ has only $\len(\bx)$ many (moving) {\em triangular} excursions.
-As $q$ increases, merging gradually happens, and simultaneously (due to the coupling described in previous sections) the excursions of $Z^{\bx,q}$ become more complex.
-It is interesting to describe here (in Section \ref{sec:ornamented}) the exact structure of this random object, induced by the gradual ``pile up'' of the original triangles (there are $\len(\bx)$ many in total) on ``top of each other''.
+For $q$ close to $0$ the curve $Z^{\pmb{x},q}$ has only $\operatorname{len}(\pmb{x})$ many (moving) {\em triangular} excursions.
+As $q$ increases, merging gradually happens, and simultaneously (due to the coupling described in previous sections) the excursions of $Z^{\pmb{x},q}$ become more complex.
+It is interesting to describe here (in Section \ref{sec:ornamented}) the exact structure of this random object, induced by the gradual ``pile up'' of the original triangles (there are $\operatorname{len}(\pmb{x})$ many in total) on ``top of each other''.